Putin warns United States against supplying Ukraine longer range missiles

 The interview, which the Kremlin said was recorded on June 3 in the Black Sea resort of Sochi, showed Putin sitting before a large wall map of Russia, Europe and Central Asia.

+Asked about Ukrainian grain exports, he said the best solution would be to transport it through Belarus but said that sanctions would have to lifted from the Russian ally.

+Since Russia's Feb.
+24 invasion, Ukrainian grain shipments from its Black Sea ports have stalled and more than 20 million tonnes of grain are stuck in silos.

-Putin and Russian officials do not use the world war or invasion, saying it is a "special military operation" aimed at preventing the persecution of Russian speakers in eastern Ukraine.
+Putin and Russian officials do not use the words war or invasion, saying it is a "special military operation" aimed at preventing the persecution of Russian speakers in eastern Ukraine.

 Putin also casts it as a turning point in Russian history: a revolt by Moscow against the United States, which he says has humiliated Russia since the 1991 fall of the Soviet Union.